citusdata/citus_docs/faq/faq.rst

 Can I join distributed and non-distributed tables together in the same query?
 -----------------------------------------------------------------------------

-If you want to do joins between small dimension tables (regular Postgres tables) and large tables (distributed), then you can distribute the small tables as "reference tables."
-This creates a single shard replicated across all worker nodes.
-Citus will then be able to push the join down to the worker nodes.
-If the local tables you are referring to are large, we generally recommend to distribute the larger tables to reap the benefits of sharding and parallelization which Citus offers.
-For a deeper discussion, see :ref:`reference_tables` and our :ref:`joins` documentation.
+If you want to do joins between small dimension tables (regular Postgres tables) and large tables (distributed), then wrap the local table in a subquery.
+Citus' subquery execution logic will allow the join to work.
+See :ref:`join_local_dist`.

+.. _unsupported:

 Are there any PostgreSQL features not supported by Citus?
 ---------------------------------------------------------

 Since Citus provides distributed functionality by extending PostgreSQL, it uses the standard PostgreSQL SQL constructs.
+The vast majority of queries are supported, even when they combine data across the network from multiple database nodes.
+Currently all SQL is supported except:

+* Correlated subqueries
+* Recursive/modifying CTEs
+* Table sample
+* SELECT … FOR UPDATE
+* Grouping sets

-It provides full SQL support for queries which access a single node in the database cluster.
+What's more, Citus has 100% SQL support for queries which access a single node in the database cluster.
 These queries are common, for instance, in multi-tenant applications where different nodes store different tenants (see :ref:`when_to_use_citus`).

-Other queries which, by contrast, combine data from multiple nodes, do not support the entire spectrum of PostgreSQL features.
-However they still enjoy broad SQL coverage, including semi-structured data types (like jsonb, hstore), full text search, operators, functions, and foreign data wrappers.
-Note that the following constructs aren't supported natively for cross-node queries:

-* Window Functions
-* CTEs
-* Set operations
-* Transactional semantics for queries that span across multiple shards
+Remember that -- even with this extensive SQL coverage -- data modeling can have a significant impact on query performance.
+See the section on :ref:`citus_query_processing` for details on how Citus executes queries.

 .. _faq_choose_shard_count: